liubufan1998/Maximum-sbundle-computation/README.md

-# Efficient Maximum s-bundle search via local vertex connectivity
+# Efficient Maximum s-bundle Search Via Local Vertex Connectivity

 This repository implements the maximum *s*-bundle computation algorithm **SymBD** proposed in our paper.
 If you are using the code, please cite our paper.